AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 1. [Guardrails and limitations for workflows](https://experienceleague.adobe.com/en/docs/campaign-web/v8/wf/guardrails){target="_blank"}

 ## Create and manage deliveries

+>[!AVAILABILITY]
+>
+>Deliveries in draft state or finished state would be migrated.
+In transit / In progress / Cancelled / Retry in progress / Preparation error deliveries will be migrated to Adobe Campaign v8 but will have to be prepared again.
+Canceled / Retry in progress will be migrated as canceled deliveries.
+Tracking links, mirror page URL links, subscription/un-subscription link will work as per as per AC standard.
+Read [Tracking and Monitoring](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/analytics/tracking){target="_blank"}, [Branding](https://experienceleague.adobe.com/en/docs/experience-cloud/campaign/branding/branding-gs){target="_blank"} in Adobe Campaign.

 You can create standalone deliveries from the Deliveries left menu, or create deliveries in the context of a workflow, included or not in a campaign.
 Learn how to create a delivery:
 [Delivery creation and management documentation](../../v8/msg/gs-deliveries.md){target="_blank"}